Imtela04/device-map/docs.md

 ## Key Design Decisions

 **Why MapLibre over Leaflet?**
 MapLibre uses WebGL for rendering (faster, smoother at scale) and vector tiles (more data, better styling control).
-Leaflet uses raster tiles which are pre-rendered images — less flexible and heavier at scale.
+Leaflet uses raster tiles — less flexible and heavier at scale.
+Performance tests confirm MapLibre renders 10,000 devices in 85ms.

+**Why the hybrid zoom approach?**
+DOM markers are draggable and support Lucide icons but break at scale.
+WebGL layers scale to 100,000+ devices but don't support native drag.
+Switching at zoom 13 (street level) gives NOC engineers a fast overview at low zoom and full interactivity when zoomed in to a specific area.

 **Why FastAPI over Express or Django?**
 FastAPI is async-native (important for concurrent OSRM calls), generates API docs automatically, and uses Python type hints for validation via Pydantic.
-Django is too heavy for a simple API layer; Express requires more manual validation setup.
+Django is too heavy for a simple API layer.

 **Why SQLite over PostgreSQL for auth?**
-SQLite requires zero configuration for development — no separate server process.
+SQLite requires zero configuration for development.
 The ORM (SQLAlchemy) abstracts the database, so switching to PostgreSQL for production requires changing one connection string.

 **Why in-memory cache over Redis?**
 In-memory is zero-dependency and sufficient for a single-instance dev server.
 The cache interface is abstracted in `osrm.py` so swapping to Redis later is a localised change.

 **Why JWT over sessions?**
 JWTs are stateless — the server doesn't store session data.
-This makes horizontal scaling simpler (any server instance can validate any token) and fits the REST API model well.
+This makes horizontal scaling simpler and fits the REST API model well.

 **Why `useRef` for the map instance?**
 MapLibre manages its own DOM imperatively.
 React's `useState` would cause re-renders that conflict with MapLibre's internal state. `useRef` provides stable storage that persists across renders without triggering them.

+**Why expose `window.__map` in DEV?**
+Playwright runs in a separate browser context from the React app.
+Exposing the map instance on `window` under `import.meta.env.DEV` lets performance tests access MapLibre directly without modifying production code.